 The ballots shall be made available to members online in sufficient time to conclude the election at least four weeks prior to the annual meeting.
 At the close of the election the ballots will be counted and certified by the president-elect and two other members of the Society appointed by the president.
 The names of those elected will be promptly transmitted to the president, who shall announce them no later than the annual meeting.

-Tie votes in either the nomination or election are to be resolved by a vote of the board of directors.
+Tie votes in the election are to be resolved by a vote of the board of directors.

 In case of death or disability of a secretary, treasurer, or elected member of the board of directors, the office shall be filled adinterim by the board of directors.
 In the case of a vacant presidency, the president-elect shall assume the office and serve in it through the succeeding term.
 A vacancy in the office of president-elect must be filled by election.